 ×

-Gerald Gray wakes up at 5:30 a.m. to prepare his meals for the long day in the fields as one of the 100 Jamaican workers employed by the Jarmoc family on the Jarmoc Farms tobacco fields.
+Gerald Gray wakes at 5:30 a.m. to prepare his meals for the long day ahead in the fields.
+He is one of 100 Jamaican workers employed by the Jarmoc family on their tobacco farm in Enfield, Connecticut.

-The work is labor intensive and during August, temperatures have reached 100 degrees during the day in Enfield.
-But Gray and his fellow countrymen told The Courant that this doesn’t bother them too much as they are used to working in the heat.
+The work is labor-intensive, and during August, temperatures often climb to 100 degrees Fahrenheit.
+But Gray and his fellow countrymen told The Courant they are accustomed to working in the heat back home.

-Back in Jamaica, Gray left behind his wife and two children.
-He regularly sends money back via the Western Union in East Windsor.
+In Jamaica, Gray left behind his wife and two children.
+He regularly sends money home through Western Union in East Windsor.

 “You’ve got to do what you have to do to make money,” he said.